mautic/developer-documentation-new/docs/design/labelling.rst

 Log in
 ^^^^^^

 Enters a site or application.
-This choice typically opens a form for entry of credentials.
+This choice typically opens a Form for entry of credentials.
 Also used on the submission button after Users enter their credentials.

 Use instead of Sign in.
 This is to make it visually distinct from Sign up.
 These options are often side by side and the different words allow for quick recognition.
 Compare Log out.